gtumedei/irs-project/docs/report.md

 <img height="250" src="https://drive.google.com/uc?export=view&id=1yaFvBeka8FaKZ4XWClKY8oEpVrLJ_DLi">
 <!-- <img height="350" src="https://drive.google.com/uc?export=view&id=18eIrnUq6Gfmd-ySeTzisakrXYeK7wyba"> -->

-The two light sensors available in the add-on kit for mBot are connected to the motherboard via two RJ45 connectors, whose analog ports must necessarily be those numbered as 1 and 2, visible in the photo.
+The two light sensors available in the add-on kit for mBot are connected to the motherboard via RJ45 connectors, and must use ports 1 and 2.

-Those sensors are developed on the basis of photoelectric effect principle in semiconductor and can be used to detect the intensity of ambient light.
+These sensors are based on the photoelectric effect principle in semiconductors and can be used to detect the intensity of ambient light.

 The photosensitive wavelength range varies between 400 and 1100nm, the analog value of the output goes from 0 to 1000.
 According to the documentation provided by Makeblock these values can be interpreted as follows:
 - \[0-100]: evening